appsmadefresh/pies-swift/README.md

 ```

 ### SwiftUI
-Open the file containing your project's **App**, and add import the Pies framework:
+Open the file containing your project's **App**, and import the Pies framework:
 ```
 import Pies
 ```